jatinmishra/ImPower/README.md

 ### Step 1: Download the App

-Head to the [**Releases**](https://github.com/jatinmishra/ImPower/releases) section and download the latest `ImPowerX.app`.
+Head to the [**Releases**](https://github.com/jatinmishra/ImPower/releases) section and download the latest `ImPower.app`.

 ### Step 2: Move to Applications

-Move the downloaded `ImPowerX.app` to your `/Applications` folder (or any folder you prefer).
+Move the downloaded `ImPower.app` to your `/Applications` folder (or any folder you prefer).

 ### Step 3: Run the App Once

-Double-click to run `ImPowerX.app`.
+Double-click to run `ImPower.app`.
 This is necessary to register the extension with the system.

 ### Step 4: Enable the Extension